newenclave/vtrc/examples/remote-fs/README.md

 	    }

-	and (function start in server.cpp )
+	and (function 'start' in server.cpp )

 	    std::vector<std::string> servers; /// contains all '-s' params from command line ........